-But here’s the problem: this process was designed more than two decades ago – back when there were hundreds of different ERP solutions to consider.
-Now there are just four.
-Vendors of these four systems – Dynamics 365 Business Central, Business One, NetSuite and FinancialForce – will tell you that selecting their product will define the success of your project…
+There used to be hundreds of different ERP solutions to consider.
+Now there are just four viable solutions.
+Vendors will tell you that selecting their product will define the success of your project.
+We disagree.

 Each of the above systems will largely meet the needs of your business and as such, the key (and first) consideration isn’t which platform you should choose, but rather who you should enlist to help you.
 In our free guide, The Alternative Guide to Buying ERP, we highlight how you can modernise your approach to ERP selection and ensure your deployment project is a success.